 IBM Exiting Commoditized Businesses

 "The opportunities in retail store solutions are expected to grow by increasing demand in POS systems," said Mamoru Suzuki, president and CEO of Toshiba TEC.
-"In addition, demand for multi-channel integration and enhancement of store back-office management accelerates further expansion of sales."
+"In addition, demand for multi-channel integration and enhancement of store back-office management accelerates further expansion of ."

 We asked Charles King, principal analyst at Pund-IT, to discuss IBM's reasoning for disposing of its retail hardware business.
 He told us the move is in line with IBM's long-time stated intention to exit parts of the market that become commoditized.